 Next, Ms. Andrews captured in her analysis the impact of the ongoing DSM program.
 In a general rate case, we begin with historical test period KWH sales, and then erroneously assume that all of those historical retail sales, and revenues, continue into the future rate year, when we know with certainty that part of this revenue will not occur, because customers have taken steps to use less energy.
 Company witness Mr. Ehrbar provides additional testimony related to this issue.

 The total revenue requirement associated with the three components of Ms. Andrews' analysis, including the 2012 planned capital expenditures, the 2013 planned capital expenditures and the impact of DSM, is $20.4 million.
-By comparison, Dr. Lowry's Attrition Adjustment, used by the Company for purposes of deriving a revenue requirement, is $20.5 million.
+By comparison, Dr. Lowry's Attrition Adjustment is $21.6 million.
 As I discuss elsewhere in my testimony, the Company has been experiencing a revenue shortfall of at least 200 basis points in ROE, which is equal to approximately $21 million.

 Q. Would you please summarize the difference in the methodologies used by Dr. Lowry and by Ms. Andrews?